xp44mm/Notebook/F#/Programming with Objects.md

 ## Getting Started with Object Interface Types

-So far in this chapter, you’ve seen only how to define concrete object types.
+So far in this chapter, you've seen only how to define concrete object types.
 One of the key advances in both functional and object-oriented programming has been the move toward using abstract types for large portions of modern software.
 These values are typically accessed via interfaces, and we will now look at defining new object interface types.

 The notion of an object interface type can sound a little daunting at first, but the concept is actually simple; object interface types are ones whose member implementations can vary from value to value.
-As it happens, you’ve already met one important family of types whose implementations also vary from value to value: F# function types!
+As it happens, you've already met one important family of types whose implementations also vary from value to value: F# function types!

 * In Chapter 3, you saw how functions can be used to model a range of concepts such as comparison functions, aggregation functions, and transformation functions.

 * In Chapter 5, you saw how records of function values can be used for the parameters needed to make an algorithm generic.

-You’ve also already met some other important object interface types, such as `System.Collections.Generic.IEnumerable<'T>` and `System.IDisposable`. .NET object interface types always begin with the letter I by convention.
+You've also already met some other important object interface types, such as `System.Collections.Generic.IEnumerable<'T>` and `System.IDisposable`. .NET object interface types always begin with the letter I by convention.

 Definitions of object interface types do not specify the implementation of objects.
 Listing 6-5 shows an object interface type IShape and a number of implementations of it.
 This section walks through the definitions in this code piece by piece, because they illustrate the key concepts behind object interface types and how they can be implemented.